"Some of the best lessons we ever learn, we learn from our mistakes and failures. The error of the past is the success and wisdom of the future."

-Barton actually started Morgan Stanley’s asset management business in the US back in 1975.
-He had joined the firm following his successful stint at one of the first ever hedge fund managers globally and had racked up an impressive 133% return in 8 years versus the 19% returned by S&P 500.
-He was not only Morgan Stanley’s first ever Research Director but he also coined the term and was the first to use the title Global Strategist.
+Barton actually started Morgan Stanley's asset management business in the US back in 1975.
+He had joined the firm following his successful stint at one of the first ever hedge fund managers and had racked up an impressive 133% return in 8 years versus the 19% returned by S&P 500.
+He was not only Morgan Stanley's first ever Research Director but he also coined the term and was the first to use the title Global Strategist.
 He was good at it too.
 He predicted the bull market in US stocks in the 80s, the bear market in Japan and the bursting of the Dot-com bubble and the EM rally in the 2000s.
 He was a rare breed.
-What I appreciated also about him was his writing.
-His reports were always a good read and he was a great storyteller and I’ve enjoyed reading his books since too.
+I also appreciated his writing.
+His reports were always a good read and he was a great storyteller - I've enjoyed reading his books since too.

 Barton was passing through Singapore in his Asian tour to take a pulse of the market.
 He had retired from Morgan Stanley at the age of 70 but had set up a multi-billion dollar hedge fund remaining active as an investor.
 He graced us with his presence spending time with his ex-colleagues at Morgan Stanley to discuss the macro environment, and markets and opportunities in Asia in particular.

-I began working in the industry in 1994 and I had been in the industry for 15 years at the time of Barton’s visit, and it was the third major financial crisis I had experienced - the 1997 Asian financial crisis, the 2000 dot-com bubble bursting and the Global Financial Crisis.
-As a student of financial history, I knew 1974 was a major bear market but had never really analyzed it and thought it was just a run of the mill bear market.
-To be fair I was just 2 years old in 1974 so it wasn’t like I had really “lived” through it.
+I began working in the industry in 1994 and I had been in the industry for 15 years at the time of Barton's visit, and it was the third major financial crisis I had experienced - the 1997 Asian financial crisis, the 2000 Dot-com bubble bursting and the Global Financial Crisis.
+As a student of financial history, I knew 1974 was a major bear market but had never really analysed it and thought it was just a run of the mill bear market.
+To be fair, I was just 2 years old in 1974, so it wasn't like I had really "lived" through it.
 At the time, most people were just comparing 2008 with the worst-case outcome we knew - the 1929 Great Depression.

-We were young and stupid and so walked away from the meeting unconvinced and saying to ourselves that Barton had “lost it” and had become senile in his old age.
-He has never experienced something like this in his life either as he was not alive in 1929 which was the more accurate comparison when markets went down 86% from the peak.
-That he really didn’t know what he was talking about.
+We were young and stupid, and so walked away from the meeting unconvinced and saying to ourselves that Barton had "lost it" and become senile in his old age; that he had never experienced something like this in his life either as he was not alive in 1929 (the more accurate comparison when markets went down 86% from the peak); and that he really didn't know what he was talking about.

 I am not sure what I was thinking or what triggered me to do it, but I just knew I had to buy it.
 I felt compelled to do so, and to this day I have the original copy stored away.
 It was published on March 16th 2009.
 Maybe just over a month had passed since his visit to our office and the market had made its final leg down by more than 20% from then.
 It was only much later, in hindsight, that we realized the market had already hit bottom and would never look back.
 The market low was reached on March 9th 2009.
 Barton had correctly called the bottom of the worst global financial crisis of our generation almost to the week.